suggestied/docs/protocol/synopsis.md

 ### Trader

-A **trader** engages in buying and selling mAssets against UST through [Terraswap](terraswap.md) and benefits from price exposure via mAssets.
+A **trader** engages in buying and selling mAssets against ETH through [Ethereumswap](ethereumswap.md) and benefits from price exposure via mAssets.

 ### Minter & Shorter

 A **minter** is a user that enters into a [collateralized debt position](mirrored-assets-massets.md#collateralized-debt-position) \(CDP\) in order to obtain newly minted tokens of an mAsset.
-CDPs can accept collateral in the form of UST, mAssets, or whitelisted collateral and must maintain a collateral ratio above the mAsset's minimum multiplied by a premium rate for each collateral type \(set by governance\).
+CDPs can accept collateral in the form of ETH, mAssets, or whitelisted collateral and must maintain a collateral ratio above the mAsset's minimum multiplied by a premium rate for each collateral type \(set by governance\).

-A **shorter** is a user that enters into the same CDP but to sell the minted tokens immediately and get newly minted [sLP tokens](staking-tokens-lp-and-slp.md#slp-tokens-short-tokens). sLP token can be staked to earn MIR reward when there is a price premium for Terraswap price compared to the oracle price.
+A **shorter** is a user that enters into the same CDP but to sell the minted tokens immediately and get newly minted [sLP tokens](staking-tokens-lp-and-slp.md#slp-tokens-short-tokens). sLP token can be staked to earn MIR reward when there is a price premium for Ethereumswap price compared to the oracle price.

 Therefore, shorters effectively take a short position against the reflected asset's price direction.
 Excess collateral can be withdrawn as long as the CDP's collateral ratio remains above the minimum.
 Minters can adjust the CDP's collateral ratio by burning mAssets or depositing more collateral.

 ### Liquidity Provider

-A **liquidity provider** adds equal amounts of an mAsset and UST to the corresponding Terraswap pool, which increases liquidity for that market.
+A **liquidity provider** adds equal amounts of an mAsset and ETH to the corresponding Ethereumswap pool, which increases liquidity for that market.
 This process rewards the liquidity provider newly minted [LP tokens](staking-tokens-lp-and-slp.md#lp-tokens), which represent the liquidity provider's share in the pool and also provide rewards from the pool's trading fees.
-LP tokens can be burned to reclaim the share of mAssets and UST from the pool.
+LP tokens can be burned to reclaim the share of mAssets and ETH from the pool.

 ### Staker